elghshada-lgtm/Data-Structures-Lab/CISC187/W12/Recrusions.md

 ```cpp
 10 × 8 × 6 × 4 × 2 × factorial(0)
 ```
-However there is no base case for n = 0 or negative numbers.
+But there is no base case for n = 0 or negative numbers.

 ### Final Result: